teuben/teunix/Install/Linux_U23.04.md

      4. Power Management
         Energy Saving : on my laptop they did not get properly populated at all, that was bad.
-           -  -Dim Screen    1-5 min (was default)
+           -  Dim Screen    1-5 min (was default)
-           -  Screen Energy Saving
+           -  Screen Energy Saving (switch off after
-           -  Suspend session
+           -  Suspend session:  check this off (i.e. do it manually)

      6. KDE Connect
         Set your phone on the same network, see it show up in the list, select and "Request pair"